Embedding mapping class groups into finite products of trees: Consequences of Theorem

-In particular, $\alpha^*_p(X)=1$ for all $p\geq 1$. \end{thm} Notice that this theorem applies to both curve graphs and coned-off graphs, \cite{MM99,MM00,Bo08}. \m \pf If one restricts attention to just tight geodesics the result follows from carrying out the same procedure as in \cite[Section $2$]{Hu11}.
+In particular, $\alpha^*_p(X)=1$ for all $p\geq 1$. \end{thm} The second condition appears as property $(C_p)$ in \cite{Te11}. \begin{proof} If one restricts attention to just the sets $\Gamma(a,b)$ considered in the above theorems of Bowditch then the result follows from carrying out the same procedure as in \cite[Section $2$]{Hu11}. \end{proof}